LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Method

 Our models have 1–4 logic gate layers, each containing a fixed number of gates selected from $\{2\mathrm{K}, 4\mathrm{K}, 8\mathrm{K}, 16\mathrm{K}, 32\mathrm{K}, 64\mathrm{K}, 128\mathrm{K}\}$.
 Each node receives two relaxed binary inputs and implements one of the 16 Boolean functions~\cite{roth2004fundamentals}.
 All layers share the same width and interconnect strategy.
 We consider three strategies for wiring between layers (Figure~\ref{fig:training_models}):

 \begin{itemize} \item \textbf{(F) Fixed connectome:} Each gate receives inputs from a random subset of the previous layer.
-This mirrors the original Differentiable LGN~\cite{petersen2022deep} and serves as a baseline, typically requiring deeper or wider layers to match accuracy. \item \textbf{(L) Fully learnable dense connectome:} For each node, both of its two inputs are connected to all outputs of the previous layer (or to the input vector for the first layer).
-The connection weights for each input are parameterized separately via a differentiable softmax. \item \textbf{(Top-K) Sparse connectome:} For each node, both of its two inputs independently select $K$ candidate connections from the previous layer (or the input vector for the first layer).
+This mirrors the original Differentiable LGN (DiffLogicNet)~\cite{petersen2022deep} and serves as a baseline, typically requiring deeper or wider layers to match accuracy. \item \textbf{(L) Fully learnable dense connectome:} For each node, both of its two inputs are connected to all outputs of the previous layer (or to the input vector for the first layer).
+The connection weights for each input are parameterized separately via a differentiable softmax. \item \textbf{(Top-K) Sparse connectome:} For each node, both of its two inputs independently select $K$ random candidate connections from the previous layer (or the input vector for the first layer) at initialization, with each candidate assigned a learnable logit sampled from a standard normal distribution.
 During training, a softmax over the $K$ candidates produces a weighted combination for each input.
 We experiment with $K \in \{2,4,8,16,32,64,128\}$ to trade off sparsity and expressiveness.

 \end{itemize}

 After training, all models are fully binarized.
 Each gate selects its most probable logic gate and inputs (for $L$ and Top-$K$ connectomes), yielding a fixed-size, deterministic binary circuit suitable for efficient inference (Figure~\ref{fig:inference_model}).